hensby/hensby/README.md

 Whc0721a@outlook.com

 My name is Hengchao Wang.
 I was born and raised in China and for now, I'm working in the USA as an SDE role.
-I got my bachelor's degree in Mathematics from `HFUT (Hefei University of Technology)` and my first Master's degree in software engineering from `BUPT (Beijing University of Posts and Telecommunications)` china and then I came to the States to pursue my second master degree in Computer Science from UT-Arlington.
+I got my bachelor's degree in Mathematics from `HFUT (Hefei University of Technology)` and my first Master's degree in software engineering from `BUPT (Beijing University of Posts and Telecommunications)` china and then I came to the States to pursue my second master degree in Computer Science from `UT-Arlington(University of Texas at Arlington)`.

 Love ball game, video game and coding.